Oceanity/ots-plex-overlay/README.md

 # ots-plex-overlay

-Part of OceniTS, this is a browser-based overlay designed to be used with OBS that will show whatever media you are currently playing on your Plex server for viewers.
+Part of OceaniTS, this is a browser-based overlay designed to be used with OBS that will show whatever media you are currently playing on your Plex server for viewers.

 # Usage